Home » Our Services » Consultancy visits

 Our Consultants

-Our team includes certified body condition scorers and members of the Australian Association of Ruminant Nutrition.
-They are all extremely familiar with the many challenges that dairy farmers face, and have a deep commitment and appreciation to and for the dairy industry, especially its farmers.
+Our team is familiar with the many challenges that dairy farmers face and have a deep commitment and appreciation to and for the dairy industry, especially it’s farmers.
+Our team also includes certified body condition scorers.

 Andrew Trounce